Why Do Leaves Change Color in the Fall?

 As summer ends and we start to move towards fall, the days start getting shorter.
 With shorter days, the leaves can’t make as much food and the chlorophyll begins to disappear.
 So in the fall, we start seeing the other colors in the leaf that the chlorophyll was blocking.

-Also Check Out → Active Volcanoes
+Also Check Out → What’s The Fastest Possible Speed ?

 Does the Weather Change the Colors?